-If you’re like me, when shopping for TVs and, more importantly, monitors, you feel like Darth Vader in Lucas’ “renewed” (cough-cough) trilogy.
+If you’re like me, when shopping for TVs and, more importantly, looking for the best monitors for graphic design, you feel like Darth Vader in Lucas’ “renewed” (cough-cough) trilogy.
 One look at the screens, and your knees start melting, the weight of the world on your shoulders, conspiring with gravity to bring you down.
 You kneel with a supposedly heart-wrenching “NOOOOOoooo!” while diehard Star Wars fans bystanders laugh at you.

 Because colors matter.
 And other people might not know or care, but you do.

 A cold-hearted scientist will tell you “they’re only waves,” but as a visual artist, you know those “waves” are responsible for Mona Lisa, Guernica, The Persistence of Memory.
 Our eyes work with our visual cortex to transform those light waves into colors, shapes, forms.
 They’re responsible for our perception of reality, and the primary tools of even the worst graphic artist on the planet.